behera-abhisar/CDS_Searching_Algorithms_CPP/README.md

    - Else, set `high = mid - 1`.
 6. If the loop ends without finding the key, return -1 (element not found).
 7. **STOP**

+## CONCLUSION

+In this experiment, we implemented **Binary Search**, an efficient searching algorithm for sorted arrays.
+We learned that Binary Search significantly reduces the number of comparisons compared to Linear Search, achieving a **time complexity of O(log n)**.
+The experiment demonstrated how dividing the search space in half repeatedly can quickly locate an element or determine its absence.
+We also understood the importance of maintaining a sorted array before applying Binary Search.